AdobeDocs/analytics.en/help/admin/company/login-restrictions-eol.md

 ## How does removal of this feature impact you?

-For any customer who has **[!UICONTROL Enforce IP login restrictions]** set up, this feature will be removed in October, 2020.
+For any customer who has **[!UICONTROL Enforce IP login restrictions]** set up, this feature will be removed in January, 2021.
 At that time, any IP login restrictions still in place will no longer be enforced.
 If you still need to restrict login by IP address, you should review and implement the recommended solution of Single-Sign-On and Federated IDs (more info and resources below).

 Additionally, the **[!UICONTROL Enforce IP login restrictions]** setting will be removed from the **[!UICONTROLAdmin > Company Settings > Security Manager]** in the Analytics UI (as shown below).